 Boston Brahmin by Marriage

-The Forbes had made an early fortune in the China trade, built the transcontinental railroad and went on secret missions for Abraham Lincoln.
-They family made even more money investing in Alexander Graham Bell’s telephone.
-Allan Forbes headed Boston's State Street Bank and Trust Company in the 1950s.
+The Forbes family had made an early fortune in the China trade, built the transcontinental railroad and went on secret missions for Abraham Lincoln.
+The family made even more money investing in Alexander Graham Bell’s telephone.
+Allan Forbes headed Boston’s State Street Bank and Trust Company in the 1950s.
 The family has its own quiet resort, Naushon Island, where a Forbes once grilled a stablehand on his thoughts about the Plantaganets.

-When Kerry ran for re-election to the U.S. Senate in 1996, he opposed was his distant cousin: William Weld.
-And when he ran for president in 2004, he was following in the footsteps of other Brahmin presidents and presidential aspirants: John Adams, John Quincy Adams, Henry Cabot Lodge, Jr., and Franklin Delano Roosevelt.
+When Kerry ran for re-election to the U.S. Senate in 1996, he opposed his distant cousin: William Weld.
+And when he ran for president in 2004, he followed in the footsteps of other Brahmin presidents and presidential aspirants: John Adams, John Quincy Adams, Henry Cabot Lodge, Jr., and Franklin Delano Roosevelt.

 Photo: William Weld, By Gage Skidmore, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=50569492.
 This story about the Boston Brahmin was updated in 2023.